Trail : home / Parent Information

 The school places great emphasis on the pastoral care of the children.
 The school is under the Trusteeship of the Diocese of Salford and is maintained by Lancashire County Council.
 The school is also served by Local Health Personnel, the School Psychological Service, the Lancashire Schools Support Agency, the County Road Safety Officer and School Liaison Officers from the Police and Fire Service.

-The school building is modern and spacious and on a single level.
+The school building is modern and spacious across several levels.
 We have a hall, a library, 2 offices, a staffroom, ICT suite, ten teaching bases, resource rooms, an Out of School Club room and a kitchen.
 Each classroom has access to a sink unit, cloakroom and the playground.

 Outside, there are three playground areas which have playground markings to encourage interactive activities.
 The large infant playground has an activity trail and a story-teller’s chair.
 The School Council is currently putting a bid together for a trail in the junior yard.
 The school also has user rights to the playing field of Accrington & Rossendale College and is linked to the facility by a woodland path.
 There are plans for an outdoor classroom to be developed in the adjoining 5 acre field.